Xaar: 1999:four-year-old season

 Before the start of the 1999 season, Xaar was bought by Sheikh Mohammeds Godolphin Racing organisation and joined the stable of Saeed bin Suroor.
 After spending the winter in Dubai, the colt was sent to Godolphin's British base at Newmarket.
 He made his first appearance for his new connections at Royal Ascot, when he ran in the Prince of Wales's Stakes (then a Group Two race) over ten furlongs.
 Ridden by Frankie Dettori, he finished third of the eight runners behind Lear Spear and Fantastic Light.
 Dettori employed different tactics in the Eclipse Stakes at Sandown Park in July, as he sent Xaar into the lead from the start.
 He led the field until 75 yards from the finish, when he was caught by the 20/1 outsider Compton Admiral and finished second by a neck.

 Stud record

-Xaar was retired to become a breeding stallion for Sheikh Mohammed's Darley Stud.
-He was based at Darley's Kildangan Stud in Ireland before being moved to the Haras du Logis in Normandy in 2007 and to Japan in 2008.
-He was retired from stud duty in 2012.
+Xaar was retired to become a breeding stallion for Sheikh Mohammed's Darley Stud in 2001–06 at Darley's Kildangan Stud in Ireland and also Shuttled in 2000–05 to Australia.
+At stud in 2007 at Haras du Logis in Normandy.
+At stud in 2008–12 at Darley Japan.
+He was retired from stud duty and returned to Kildangan Stud, Ireland, in November 2012 and died on 16 May 2021.
 The most successful of his offspring has been Xtension, twice winner of the Champions Mile at Sha Tin Racecourse in Hong Kong.
-He is the damsire (maternal grandfather) of Epsom Derby winner Harzand.
+He is the damsire of Epsom Derby winner Harzand.